mohitk0208/weather/README.md

-This is React Project to get the weather details of a location either through device location or by searching through cityname.
+This is React Project to get the weather details of a location either through _device location_ or by searching through _cityname_.

-This project is using openweathermap api to get all the weather data.
+This project is using [openweathermap api](https://openweathermap.org/api) to get all the weather data.

-The Weather Data includes:-
+**The Weather Data includes:-**

-current weather data.
+*current weather data.
-hourly weather report for next 48 hours. weather details for next 7 days.
+*hourly weather report for next 48 hours.
+*weather details for next 7 days.

 All the information is nicely represented on a glassy look webpage with frosted & blury background to make the details clearlly visible.